 Wrongful death is a terrible tragedy that can occur if someone is negligent reckless in regard to the safety of the people around them.
 Being a survivor after losing a loved one in a fatal accident can leave you with many questions, including who may be held responsible for causing the death.
 If someone else’s negligence took your loved one’s life, your family may be eligible for compensation.
-The Seattle wrongful death attorneys at Washington Injury Law are here for your family during this difficult time.
+The Seattle wrongful death lawyer at Washington Injury Law are here for your family during this difficult time.
 Contact us for a free consultation.

 Seattle Wrongful Death Resources

 - When to Hire a Seattle Wrongful Death Lawyer

 - What Injuries & Accidents Can Lead to a Wrongful Death?

 - What to Do After a Wrongful Death in Seattle

 - What Evidence Do You Need for a Wrongful Death Claim?

 - Call Today to Speak to a Wrongful Death Attorney in Seattle

 - You will not pay anything unless we win.
 We use our own money to advance all the necessary costs to move your case forward.
 We use a contingency fee agreement, so you will only have to pay if we secure your family monetary damages.